 Instruction to TGme Editor: Update REVme D3.0 12.6.4 as shown below (track change on).

 12.6.4 RSNA policy selection in an IBSS

-In an IBSS all STAs use a single group cipher suite, and all STAs support a common subset of pairwise cipher suites.
+In an IBSS all STAs use a single group data cipher suite and group management cipher suite (if present), and all STAs support a common subset of pairwise cipher suites.
 However, the SMEs of any pair of non-HT STAs may negotiate to use any common pairwise cipher suite they both support.
-Each STA shall include the group cipher suite and its list of pairwise cipher suites in its Beacon and Probe Response frames.
-Two STAs shall not establish a PMKSA unless they have advertised the same group cipher suite.
+Each STA shall include the group data cipher suite, the group management cipher suite (if management frame protection is enabled) and its list of pairwise cipher suites in its Beacon and Probe Response frames.
+Two STAs shall not establish a PMKSA unless they have advertised the same group data cipher suite and group management cipher suite (if present).
 Similarly, the two STAs shall not establish a PMKSA if the STAs have advertised disjoint sets of pairwise cipher suites.

 (…existing texts….)

-The SME shall check that the group cipher suite and AKMP match those in the Beacon and Probe Response frames for the IBSS.
+The SME shall check that the group data cipher suite, group management cipher suite (if present), and AKMP match those in the Beacon and Probe Response frames for the IBSS.

 NOTE 2—The RSNEs in message 2 and message 3 are not the same as in the Beacon frame.
-The group cipher and AKMP are the same, but the pairwise ciphers might differ because Beacon frames from different STAs might advertise different pairwise ciphers.
-Thus, IBSS STAs use the same (#3266)AKMP and group cipher, while different pairwise ciphers might be used between STA pairs.
+The group data cipher, group management cipher (if present), and AKMP are the same, but the pairwise ciphers might differ because Beacon frames from different STAs might advertise different pairwise ciphers.
+Thus, IBSS STAs use the same (#3266)AKMP, group data cipher, and group management cipher (if present), while different pairwise ciphers might be used between STA pairs.

 (…existing texts….)